Deep Reinforcement Learning for Demand Driven Services in Logistics and Transportation Systems: A Survey: Stage2: Routing

 \subsubsection{Dynamic VRP (DVRP)}

 Service demands may not be pre-obtained by the platform in real-world scenarios, thus the newly updated demands require assignment with workers dynamically~\cite{psaraftis1988dynamic}.
 This is the same common challenge as discussed in the dispatching stage.
 However, rather than simply coordinating demands with customers, the routing stage also requires a specific routing strategy with the visiting orders of the matched demands for each worker.

-Joe et al.~\cite{joe2020deep} utilize DQN to estimate the Q-value of the individual states for vehicles and insert new demands into the existing solution sequence.
+Traditionally, many researchers adopt Approximate Dynamic Programming (ADP) to generate state aggregation and representation to overcome the challenge of large state space in the dynamic scenario~\cite{ulmer2019preemptive}.
+Rather than offline approaches, others also make online decisions to consider the relevant states at the decision point only~\cite{voccia2019same}.
+As for DRL based approaches, Joe et al.~\cite{joe2020deep} utilize DQN to estimate the Q-value of the individual states for vehicles and insert new demands into the existing solution sequence.
+The framework outperforms other non-learning baselines on 2-month logistic data.
 DRL is with potential to estimate the future reward with possible action attempts and is suitable to solve dynamic VRPs.